Boyinglby/LoRA_SDNet/README.md

 # Lora_SDNet

-This is the official code for the Microsoft's submission of SDNet model to [CoQA](https://stanfordnlp.github.io/coqa/) leaderboard.
+This is the built upon the code for the Microsoft's submission of SDNet model to [CoQA](https://stanfordnlp.github.io/coqa/) leaderboard.
 It is implemented under PyTorch framework.
-The related paper to cite is:
+The SDNet paper to cite is:

 **SDNet: Contextualized Attention-based Deep Network for Conversational Question Answering**, by Chenguang Zhu, Michael Zeng and Xuedong Huang, at https://arxiv.org/abs/1812.03593.

-For usage of this code, please follow [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).

 # Directory structure:
 * main.py: the starter code